Find Affordable College Courses

 Best Massachusetts Schools for Affordable Quality for a Bachelor's in Journalism

 Our 2023 rankings named University of Massachusetts Amherst the best value school in Massachusetts for journalism students working on their bachelor’s degree.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 UMass Amherst undergraduate students pay an average of $16,439 in in-state tuition and fees each year.
 On average, journalism graduates from UMass Amherst take out $23,215 in student loans while working on their Bachelor's Degree.